Sexual Assault Response

 How you can help:

-It is important that the survivor has someone who believes that she/he was assaulted.
+It is important that the survivor has someone who believes that they was assaulted.
 Let your friend know right away that you care and want to help.
 It takes courage to talk about a sexual assault with other people.
 Many victims remain silent because they feel ashamed and/or they fear that they will be disbelieved or blamed if they tell other people about what happened to them.

 Remember that your friend has been through an emotionally painful, traumatic experience.
 Your friend may act differently after the assault.
 Some of your friend’s reactions may be hard to watch, but you “being there” for your friend can help a lot.